-- Develop an inbound marketing strategy.
+Develop a customer-centric mindset.
 Research what your potential customers want to know about, then fill your website with this.
 Serve up the solution to all their problems on a silver platter—a landing page or a blog.
-Then let them know there’s more where that came from if they leave their email address.
+Then let them know there's more where that came from if they leave their email address.

-- Own your social media channels.
+Own your social media channels.
 We spend hours of our day on social media—both actively and passively.
 So go after your customers there.
-Whether they’re looking for a helping hand or a fun quiz—own your networks.
-Post engaging content on the regular.
+Whether they’re looking for a helping hand or a fun quiz—post engaging content on the regular.
 LinkedIn, Facebook, Instagram.
 Be there.

-- Embrace personalization.
+Embrace personalization.
 Learn someone’s name and info—then use it.
-Not in a creepy way, but where it’s appropriate—like in email marketing or pop-ups.
+Not in a creepy way, but where it's appropriate—like in chatbots or pop-ups.
 Give users special deals on their birthday or on SMB Saturday if they work in that industry.
 Then watch the leads roll in.

-- Give freebies (for emails, obviously.)
+Give freebies (in exchange for emails, obviously).
 Whitepapers, webinars, conference tickets, podcasts—you name it.
 Give your audience something of value for a direct line to their inbox.
 They’ll think of your brand in a more positive way if they have a great interaction with you.

-- Use interactive content to engage your fans.
-Ever thought about creating a quiz to get email addresses from your audience?
-Put a smile on someone’s face and they’ll be more likely to give you their details—in exchange for finding out what dinosaur they would be, of course.
+Use interactive content to engage your fans.
+Ever thought about using an in-article chatbot to get email addresses from your audience?
+Put a smile on someone's face and they'll be more likely to give you their details—in exchange for finding out what dinosaur they would be, of course.